CodeforRuhrgebiet/containerstandorte-essen-crawler/README.md

 run **`docker-compose up --build`**

 ## Alternative way
-If you have installed Go on your machine, simply download these two packages:
+If you have installed Go on your machine, you are ready to go.
+Just download the required packages using **`go get`**

-1. go get github.com/kellydunn/golang-geo
-2. go get github.com/yhat/scrape

-You may add your Google Geolocation API key in main.go.
-Then you are ready to run the script.
+## LICENSE
+MIT

+## Data license
+The OpenStreetMap data is provided under the terms of [Open Database License (ODbL)](http://opendatacommons.org/licenses/odbl).

 ## Credits
-This project uses [golang-geo](https://github.com/kellydunn/golang-geo), licensed MIT and [scrape](https://github.com/yhat/scrape), licensed BSD-2.
+This project uses [geoosm](https://github.com/nicostuhlfauth/geoosm), licensed MIT and [scrape](https://github.com/yhat/scrape), licensed BSD-2.
 Thanks.